inlab-geo/cofi/README.md

   * C and fortran compilers (e.g. g++ gfortran)
   * blas and lapack (e.g. libblas-dev liblapack-dev).
 These are not part of CoFI but needed for one of the examples
   * you need the plotnine python package (just for plotting in the examples)
-  * You'll also need to be sey up to run a jupyter notebook if you want to step through some of the examples
+  * You'll also need to be set up to run a jupyter notebook if you want to step through some of the examples

 I have included a Dockerfile in the CoFI repo which is what I have been using to develop and test in.
 You can refer to that if you want to recreate the build environment.
-You can pull the actual image with docker.io/peterrickwood/cofi
+You can pull the actual image at docker.io/peterrickwood/cofi

 ## Forward model interface: `cofi_misfit` and `cofi_init`